acts-project/detray/README.md

 ### Repository structure

 The code for defining detector surfaces is within the `core` directory, the algebra plugins are in the `plugin` directory, and tests are all within the `test` library.

+### Benchmark Monitoring

+A simple regression benchmark monitoring using `google/benchmark` runs on merge into master, the results are shown on https://asalzburger.github.io/detray/.